rafabene/rafabene.github.io/about/index.md

 ### Who am I?

 Hi, my name is Rafael Benevides.
-I am a 42 years old Brazilian who lives in [Brasília, DF, Brazil](https://www.google.com/maps/place/Bras%C3%ADlia+-+Brasilia,+Federal+District/).
-Here, I work as a Cloud-Native Developer Advocate at [Oracle](http://www.oracle.com), helping Developers to develop Cloud-Native applications using containers and microservices technologies so they can become experts.
+I am a 42 years old Brazilian who lives in [Anápolis, GO, Brazil](https://www.google.com/maps/place/Bras%C3%ADlia+-+Brasilia,+Federal+District/).
+Here, I work as a Cloud Solution Architect at [Microsoft](http://www.microsoft.com) [Azure](https://azure.microsoft.com/) helping developers and companies all over the world to apply the best strategies in the industry to produce Cloud Native applications so they can build high-scalable software.

 ### Java developer